Mitzelldone/JavaScript30/The 30 Projects/06 - Type Ahead/readme.md

   was matched.
 ## Guide

-Declare a variable which will contain an array and **fetch** the data from the provided endpoint, _pushing_ the return values into the array.
-We'll need to attach an _event listener_ to the `input` HTML element that will listen for the 'keyup' event, and call a yet-to-be-defined _event handler_ function that will be responsible for formatting the data and displaying it on the page.
-Within the body of the _event handler_ function we will call upon another function (which we will define) that will be responsible for matching the inputted text and the values we received from the endpoint.
-How do we match the data from the endpoint with the user's inputs?

 **Steps:**

 1. Declare three variables, one which will contain the data returned from the endpoint in an